myty/jimmy/README.md

 different strategy for handling the notifications.
 Maybe you want to publish all notifications in parallel, or wrap each notification handler with your own exception handling logic.

+## Why Jimmy?

+1. Former US President Jimmy Carter was known for his ability at being a great mediator.
+2. The .NET Core library [MediatR](https://github.com/jbogard/MediatR) was written by Jimmy Bogard.
+3. Coicdence?
+I think not.